eXascaleInfolab/clubmark/algorithms/ToBeAdded.md

 	- add static linking
 ~ 2 days

 ?
-Demo paper for the benchmarking system with Pandas and REal time streaming of the resutls
+Demo paper for the benchmarking system with Pandas and REal time streaming of the results